Shoulder Pain in Senior Project Managers from Desk and Client Work

 2. Orthopedic Surgeon

-• Consulted for severe arthritis or when joint replacement is considered.
+• Consulted for severe arthritis or surgical consideration.

 3. The Pain Relief Clinic